mike14747/next-with-auth/README.md

 import { getSession } from 'next-auth/react';
 import { getProtectedData } from '../../lib/api';

-export default async function directory(req, res) {
+export default async function protectedRoute(req, res) {
     // the only crud method allowed on this route is GET if (req.method !== 'GET') return res.status(401).end();